 A basic understanding of leadership and what it means is fairly consistent across the world.
 Generally speaking, a leader should be someone that is fair, guides a group to a common goal or idea, and inspires and motivates others.
 However, the way in which a leader goes about doing these things can vary tremendously.
 These differences can present themselves when comparing how cultural differences affect leadership styles.

 Extensive research within this field proves that a person’s culture greatly influences their leadership tendencies and styles.
 As the world becomes more globalized and businesses become multicultural, leadership and cultural differences are becoming a hot topic.
-Understanding how cultural differences influence leadership styles is proving to be an essential skill in high-level positions in the world today.
+Understanding how cultural differences affect leadership styles is proving to be an essential skill in high-level positions in the world today.

 At Biz Latin Hub we understand exactly how Latin American cultural differences affect leadership, not only between western and local businesses, but within the region.
 We can help you bridge the gap between different ways of doing business in order to bring benefits to all.